PTSolns/PTSolns-cli/docs/integration-options.md

 programmatically - think about automation pipelines or a [CI][continuous integration]/[CD][continuous deployment] system.
 There are some niceties to observe when you write software that’s supposed to be easy to run when unattended and one in particular is the ability to run without a configuration file.
-This is possible because every configuration option you find in the arduino-cli.yaml configuration file can be provided either through a command line flag or by setting an environment variable.
+This is possible because every configuration option you find in the ptsolns-cli.yaml configuration file can be provided either through a command line flag or by setting an environment variable.
 To give an example, the following commands are all equivalent and will fetch the external package index for ESP32 platforms:

 ```
-$ cat ~/.arduino15/arduino-cli.yaml
+$ cat ~/.ptsolns15/ptsolns-cli.yaml
 board_manager:
   additional_urls:
     - https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json

-$ arduino-cli core update-index
+$ ptsolns-cli core update-index
 Downloading index: package_index.tar.bz2 downloaded
 Downloading index: package_esp32_index.json downloaded
 ```